-6.322 MRA may be created under TWO (2) separate circumstances: during the Auxiliary Step of any Administrative Phase, or at the start of any Impulse.
+6.322 MRA/MRS Conversions may occur under TWO (2) separate circumstances: during the Auxiliary Step of any Administrative Phase, or at the start of any Impulse.
 The procedure is generally the same in each case.
-The owning player simply removes pairs (2) of the appropriate Sail from play and replaces them with the appropriate Auxiliaries.
+The owning player simply removes pairs (2) of the appropriate Sail from play and replaces them with the appropriate Auxiliaries, or removes an appropriate Auxiliary and Forms a matching Squadron with a pair of Sail.

-6.323 In the Auxiliary Step, MRS Converting to MRA only do so at Ports:
+6.323 In the Auxiliary Step, Conversions may only occur at Friendly Ports:

-- The Sail must belong to Squadrons Fitting Out or or In Ordinary at a Port.
+- MRS to MRA: the Sail must belong to Squadrons Fitting Out or or In Ordinary at a Port.
 They do not have to belong to the same Squadron.
 Sail intended for the same Auxiliary can be taken from different Ports (but not from Interdicted Ports).
-Even if located at the same Port, the Sail need not come from the same Squadron. - The new Auxiliary must be placed in the Available Box.
-Note that this occurs after Auxiliary Assignments.
+Even if located at the same Port, the Sail need not come from the same Squadron.
+The new Auxiliary must be placed in the Available Box.
+Note that this occurs after Auxiliary Assignments. - MRA to MRS: the Auxiliary must be removed from the Available Box and laid aside.
+A Squadron of the appropriate Class must be Formed at any Friendly Port and placed In Ordinary there.